-To learn how to use this goal-setting template, download it now so you can read along with this post's step-by-step explanation.
+Then learn how to use it effectively by following along in this post.
 We'll walk you through every part of the template and teach you how to use it to set yourself up for stellar marketing growth.

 First, a Brief Message on Setting SMART Goals

 Goals are great -- they help us prove how effective we are, keep us focused, and push us to be better.
 The thing is, though, goals are totally useless if they're not grounded in reality.
 That's why it's critical to set SMART goals.
 (You're about to find out that SMART is an acronym, but your goals should still, indeed, be "smart.")
 Here's what we mean by setting a SMART goal:

 - Specific -- Do set real numbers with real deadlines.
 Don't say, "I want more visitors."

 - Measurable -- Do make sure that you can track your goal.
 Don't hide behind buzzwords like "brand engagement" or "social influence."